All Episodes

 Prozac cannot lift the collective spirits of conservatives, but neither will Speaker Pelosi.

-That's that's an imperative.
+That's an imperative.

 All right.